 I was born in Shillong, Assam, in 1937, and had a magical childhood. growing up in a thatched bungalow with wide verandas, and a view of the Himalayas in the far distance.
 My first school was Pinemount School in Shillong where apparently I told my teacher I was going to write books one day.
+All I can remember clearly of my early schooling were the hula monkeys whooping all day up in the trees surrounding the playground.

 Then at aged nine, my family moved to Guernsey from India (my mother’s family are Channel Islanders).
 Immediately postwar, in the grip of the severe winter of 1947, the island was a cultural and physical shock.
 Scars of the German occupation were everywhere, rationing was still a part of life.
 After the freedom and colour of my childhood, Guernsey seemed at first a cheerless place, particularly as my parents returned to India for a final two years leaving me and my brother behind with an aunt.